staybl3ss/PONG/README.md

 # Pong Game

 A two-player Pong game built with Python using object-oriented programming (OOP) and the `turtle` graphics module.
+This is a game I created after making the Snake Game, as I had more confidence in building different rule-oriented systems with the turtles module.
+I wanted to recreate another childhood game that would be somewhat more difficult than the Snake game.
+In this project, I had to consider variable difficulties and speeds, whereas in the Snake game everything is relatively constant in difficulty.

 # Goal